Brilliantcrank/airbag-industries/_posts/2004-11-01-remarkable.md

 I’m not suggesting that if these non-voters had elected Al Gore four years ago we would all be living happier days, but I find it silly that these people, who have neglected their right to vote in the past now dare to tell me just how important democracy is.

-Elections have always been important, itâ€™s just too bad that it took hundreds-of-thousands of dead people and lost jobs for citizens like Ted to get it.
+Elections have always been important, it’s just too bad that it took hundreds-of-thousands of dead people and lost jobs for citizens like Ted to get it.